Orem, Utah: Government

-The city of Orem is governed by a council-manager system.
+Orem has a council–manager government.
 The mayor and council members are elected and serve part-time, while the city manager is appointed and serves full-time.
-There are six city council members that serve alongside the mayor.
-The mayor and city council are elected to four year terms.
+Six city council members serve alongside the mayor.
+The mayor and city council are elected to staggered four-year terms.
+The Orem City Center Complex on State Street housed city staffer offices from 1969 until 2025, when a new city hall was built.
+The old city hall was 3D scanned before it was demolished.

 List of mayors of Orem (years served):